wp-plugins/ajax-load-more/README.txt

 * **Customizable Repeater Templates** - Edit and extend the functionality of Ajax Load More by creating your own repeater template to match the look and feel of your website (see screenshots).
 * **Setting Panel** - Customize your version of Ajax Load More by updating various plugin settings (see screenshots).
 * **Multiple Instances** - You can include multiple instances of Ajax Load More on a single page, post or template.
+* **Multisite Compatibility** - With the release of ALM 2.7.2 you can now manage your repeater templates across all the sites in your network.
+Each repeater template will be site specific so you don’t need to worry about sites sharing templates.

 Check out the **[demo site](http://connekthq.com/plugins/ajax-load-more/)** for more information!